valentinvogt/npde-summary/chapters/02.typ

 #grid(
   columns: (0.75fr, 0.2fr),
   "This definition does not allow for hanging nodes because of point 4.
-Hanging nodes are those which lie on the edge of a triangle.", image("../images/hanging_node.png", width: 80%),
+Hanging nodes are those which lie on the edge of a triangle:", image("../images/hanging_node.png", width: 80%),
 )
 #v(-0.9cm)